chromaui/chromatic-docs/src/content/storybook/interactions.md

 ![Storybook passed tests](../../images/interaction-test-storybook-passed-test.png)

+Chromatic waits for interactions to pass before capturing a snapshot.

 ### Confirm interaction tests are working

 Interaction tests run behind the scenes without you having to configure anything.
 To verify that they are working in Chromatic, publish your Storybook either via [CLI](/docs/cli) or [CI](/docs/ci).
 You can confirm that they’re running with the “Interaction” label in the Build page’s Tests section.